Result Group

-Result Group sold a specialist equipment management software application: rentalresult to companies renting and managing assets, e.g., cranes, tools, heavy equipment, aerial, modular space, computer hardware and test & measuring equipment since 1994.
+Result Group sold a specialist equipment management software application: rentalresult to companies renting and managing assets, e.g., cranes, tools, heavy equipment, aerial, modular space, computer hardware, and test & measuring equipment since 1994.
 It was privately owned and incorporated in Delaware and the United Kingdom.
 The company was acquired by Wynne Systems Inc of Irvine, CA in December 2015 and the RentalResult product continues as a brand under the Wynne umbrella.

 Markets

 With customers in 26 countries across a number of different services industries including asset management, equipment rental, tool rental, accommodation rental, aerial rental, computer and electronics rental, crane rental, operated equipment (wet rental) and internal rental within the construction industry and oilfield services industry supported from offices in Elland UK, Phoenix AZ and Atlanta GA.

 Technology

-Result Group provides a Java based, Java EE compliant application which brings in technologies such as asset tracking systems, Mobile Apps (iOS and Android), portals and touchscreen technology. rentalresult runs on a web services based SOA platform providing connectivity to other third party applications and allowing for custom development of interactive modules.
+Result Group provides a Java-based, Java EE compliant application that incorporates technologies such as asset tracking systems, Mobile Apps (iOS and Android), portals and touchscreen technology. rentalresult runs on a web services-based SOA platform providing connectivity to other third party applications and allowing for custom development of interactive modules.